- CANCER — A LEADING CAUSE OF DEATH OF MANKIND

 - another 1/3 can be effectively cured with early diagnosis

-- palliative care can improve the quality of life of the last third
+- palliative care can improve the quality of life of the last third of cancer patients

 - CANCER —DEMANDS FULL-SCALE WAR!